 - The full title of your project

-- A statement confirming that you undertook the work yourself without assistance other than that of a supervisor
+- A statement confirming that you undertook the work yourself without assistance other than that of a supervisor or tutor

 - A statement acknowledging that you are willing to present your project as a poster at the CMHP Annual Conference.

 - A signed and dated declaration from your supervisor or tutor that the report is of publication standard and quality.

 We recommend you use the report structure and sub-headings described below and we ask that the overall 1500 word count is not exceeded – this includes the 350 word count for the abstract.